rediscovery-io/remo-python/README.md

 <img src="https://github.com/rediscovery-io/remo-python/blob/master/img/remo_normal.png" width="200">

 # Welcome to Remo
+This our open source python library to call Remo from code.

 Remo is an open-access web-application for managing and visualising images and annotations for Computer Vision.

 Use Remo to: